Stoyan4050/HAUP-Urban-Development-/README.md

 #### Data Page

 When users go to the Data Page, they are shown a fairly simple textual representation of the most important information for the map of the currently selected year.
-From the menu bar at the top of the page users can select the year, the map for which they want to view the information.
+From the menu bar at the top of the page users can select the year, the map of which they want to view the information for.
 The displayed information includes:
-- The total amount of map tiles of the selected year, which have been classified;
+- The total number of map tiles of the selected year, which have been classified;
-- The number of map tiles of the selected year classified as containing greenery;
+- The number/percentage of map tiles of the selected year classified as containing greenery;
-- The number of map tiles of the selected year classified as not containing greenery;
+- The number/percentage of map tiles of the selected year classified as not containing greenery;
-- The number of map tiles of the selected year classified by the training data used by our machine learning algorithm;
+- The number/percentage of map tiles of the selected year classified by the training data used by our machine learning algorithm;
-- The number of map tiles of the selected year classified by a user;
+- The number/percentage of map tiles of the selected year classified by a user;
-- The number of map tiles of the selected year classified by our machine learning algorithm.
+- The number/percentage of map tiles of the selected year classified by our machine learning algorithm.

 ## Team

 Angel Karchev - ank1972@abv.bg\
-Ivan Nestorov - ivan.nestorov@gmail.com\
+Ivan Nestorov - ivan.nestorov1401@gmail.com\
 Ivan Todorov - ivan.s.t@icloud.com\
 Liselotte Jongejans - liselottejongejans@gmail.com\
 Stoyan Dimitrov - s.g.dimitrov@student.tudelft.nl